 When you create a relationship, QuickBase automatically creates a reference field.
 This field appears in a detail record and lets users select the master record to which the detail is related.
-You can have this reference field appear as a dropdown, or you can have it show the QuickBase Record picker.
+You can have this reference field appear as a dropdown, or you can have it show the QuickBase Record Picker.
 See illustration below to understand the difference.

 Dropdown List - The Project Name Reference field displays as a dropdown.

-Record Picker - When you click the Reference field and select Browse Choices, a Record Picker dialog box appears.
+Record Picker - When you click the Reference field and select Browse Choices, a Record Picker dialog appears.

 QuickBase reference fields automatically show a dropdown.
 Once the choices from the master table number more than 1000, QuickBase automatically switches to the record picker.
 If you'd prefer the Record Picker to always display, edit the reference field's properties.
-In the Reference field options section, turn on the Use a record picker instead of a drop down menu checkbox.
+In the Reference field options section, select the Use a record picker instead of a drop down menu checkbox.

 For details on these fields and more, see About Relationships.